LuanMaik/nestjs-transaction-interceptor/README.md

 ```

-Making a request using Javascript (run in your console terminal and check the console application):
+Making a request using Javascript (run in your browser console and check the console application):

 **ATTENTION:** to create a real case, the OrderRepository is configured to throw exception randomly
 during the Order creation, allowing us to check the consistency during successful or error operation.